-Scoring will be on the basis of 0-infinity, with 70 denoting an average performance.
+Scoring will be based on 0-infinity, with 70 denoting an average performance.
 Each obstacle will receive an obstacle score that should be added or subtracted from 70 and is subject to a penalty that should be subtracted.
 Each obstacle will be scored on the following basis, ranging from plus 11⁄2 to minus 11⁄2: